RestoreMonarchyPlugins/UnturnedDocumentation/Our Hosting/premium-plugins.md

 ![fplugins loader add plugin](assets/fplugins-loader-add-plugin.png)

 10. Save the **FPluginsLoader.RocketMod.configuration.xml** file and restart the server.
 The plugins will be downloaded and installed automatically.

+## Video Tutorial
+We have a video tutorial that shows you how to set up and use our premium plugins on your Unturned server.
+You can watch it below:
+[video=dbc054a5-210e-4e76-a425-dd7bc2d87900]